-Novice riders may choose to remain Novices as long as they like after meeting their graduation requirements provided they do not finish in the top three of any Clubman or Novice race class championship.
-If they do, they must meet their volunteer requirement and advance to Expert by the beginning of the next season.
+After meeting graduation lap time and race finish quantity Novice riders may choose to remain Novices as long as they like during the season in which this occurs.
+They must, however, meet their volunteer requirement and advance to Expert by the beginning of the next season.

-Novice riders unable to consistently maintain a pace within 120% of the race leader's lap time in any race class will be evaluated for safety purposes, and may be restricted from future riding in that class (and similar classes) at the discretion of the Head Novice Instructor.
-Additionally, any Novice deemed unsafe for any reason (outright speed, on-track judgement, etc.) may be required to seek further rider training, and demonstrate proof of progress to their Mentor and the Head Novice Instructor before being allowed back on track at OMRRA.
+Novice riders unable to consistently maintain a pace within 120% of the race leader's lap time in any race class will be evaluated for safety purposes and may be restricted from future riding in that class (and similar classes) at the discretion of the Head Novice Instructor.
+Additionally, any Novice deemed unsafe for any reason (outright speed, on-track judgement, etc.) may be required to seek further rider training and demonstrate proof of progress to their Mentor and the Head Novice Instructor before being allowed back on track at OMRRA.